How to Apply

 LSAT Score Report

 You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years.
 You may submit your application before you have a reportable LSAT score, but your application will not be complete until LSAC releases your score report to us.
-You must complete at least one LSAT Writing, administered separately, before your LSAT score will be released.
+You must complete at least one LSAT Writing or LSAT Argumentative Writing sample, administered separately, before your LSAT score will be released.

-If you would like to withhold your application from review until a future LSAT score release, you must submit a Review Delay Request, a link to which will be provided to you once your application is verified as complete.
-If you do so, your application will not reviewed by the Admissions Committee until a future LSAT score that you specify has been released.
-If the future LSAT score is released after January 1, 2024, your application will not be considered to have met the Early Bird application deadline.
-Likewise, if the future LSAT score is released after April 1, 2024, your application will not be considered to have met the regular application deadline.
+To withhold your application from review until a future LSAT score release, you must submit a Review Delay Request, which you will be provided once your application is verified as complete.
+If you do so, your application will not "ready for review" until the future LSAT score that you specify has been released.
+As such, if the score is released after January 1, your application will not have met the Early Bird application deadline, and if the score is released after April 1, your application will not have met the regular application deadline.

-Once a final decision has been rendered for your application, the Admissions Committee is under no obligation to amend its decision in light of a new LSAT score.
+Once a final decision has been rendered for your application, the Admissions Committee may amend its decision in light of a new LSAT score but is under no obligation to do so.

 Transcripts